mukul13/rword2vec/README.md

 # rword2vec
-R wrapper to google's word2vec.
+R wrapper to google's word2vec and GloVe
 The word2vec tool takes a text corpus as input and produces the word vectors as output.
 It first constructs a vocabulary from the training text data and then learns vector representation of words.

 ### Examples